anacosantos/TheInternetProject/specs/file-downloader/README.md

 - Access Url
 - Check if title File Downloader exists

-## Check if all files exist
-- Access Url
-- Count the files
-- Check if all files exist

 ## Check if all list is clickable and check if all list was saved
 - Access Url
 - Click on the list